 Continue to support the global and national efforts to mitigate causes of climate change at the regional level.

-39. Appreciate the ongoing efforts, especially at the local and regional level, to work towards developing the Wadden Sea region into a CO2-neutral area.
+39. Appreciate the ongoing efforts, especially at the local and regional level, to work towards developing the Wadden Sea region into a CO2-neutral area, and reconfirm the Sylt Declaration §24.

-Climate Adaptation
+Climate Change Adaptation

-Acknowledge that the overall goal of climate change adaptation in the Wadden Sea Area is to safeguard and promote the qualities and integrity of the area as a natural and sustainable ecosystem whilst ensuring the safety of the inhabitants and visitors, as well as the cultural heritage and landscape assets and sustainable human use
+Acknowledge that the overall goal of climate change adaptation in the Wadden Sea Area is to safeguard and promote the qualities and integrity of the area as a natural and sustainable ecosystem whilst ensuring the safety of the inhabitants and visitors, as well as the cultural heritage and landscape assets and sustainable human use.

-Adopt a trilateral Climate Adaptation Strategy as in Annex # on increasing resilience to climate change that is based upon the recognition that dealing with climate change requires the integration of many sectors, activities and fields of expertise and commit themselves to implement the priority issues from the Strategy.
+Adopt a trilateral Climate Adaptation Strategy as in Annex 6 on increasing resilience to climate change that is based upon the recognition that dealing with climate change requires the integration of many sectors, activities and fields of expertise and strive to implement the priority issues from the Strategy.

-Recognise that spatial planning is an important instrument that can be used to achieve the objectives of climate change adaptation and for safeguarding a good interplay between different layers of governments and non-governmental organisations, and between different sectoral interests and also focus on integration
+Recognise that spatial planning is an important instrument that can be used to achieve the objectives of climate change adaptation and for safeguarding a good interplay between different layers of governments and non-governmental organisations, and between different sectoral interests and also focus on integration.

-Express their intention to implement the trilateral climate change adaptation principles and objectives in their spatial planning process as far as possible, in particular at the local and regional level, also focusing on the integration of land- and sea-based activities
+Express their intention to implement the trilateral climate change adaptation principles and objectives in their spatial planning process as far as possible, in particular at the local and regional level, also focusing on the integration of land- and sea-based activities.

-Install a trilateral expert group for monitoring the implementation of the Climate Change Adaptation Strategy and for providing advice on long-term trilateral climate change policies, based upon progressing knowledge about impacts of climate change and best practices for adapting to climate change impacts.
+Monitor the implementation of the climate change adaptation strategy and embed the results in long-term trilateral climate change policies, including best practices for adapting to climate change.

-Recognize that the morphological development under sea level rise is a critical element of the natural resilience of the Wadden Sea and that trilateral cooperation for the exchange of knowledge on this subject is essential
+Recognize that the morphological development under sea level rise is a critical element of the natural resilience of the Wadden Sea and that trilateral cooperation for the exchange of knowledge on this subject is essential.

-Welcome the successful initiation of a trilateral study on sedimentation behaviour in different tidal basins and acknowledge that the study has already in its first year delivered an exchange of knowledge and expertise between institutions and agencies in the Wadden Sea countries
+Welcome the successful initiation of a trilateral study on sedimentation behaviour in different tidal basins and acknowledge that the study has already in its first year delivered an exchange of knowledge and expertise between institutions and agencies in the Wadden Sea countries and support its further continuation.

-Support the continuation of the study, amongst others by promoting and supporting the exchange of monitoring data, models and personnel.

 MARITIME SAFETY AND POLLUTION PREVENTION OF SHIPPING

-Welcome the engagement of the stakeholders in implementing the agreements of the Sylt Declaration and in developing the vision and further actions relevant for the Wadden Sea Particularly Sensitive Sea Area.
+Welcome the engagement of the stakeholders in implementing the agreements of the Sylt Declaration and having developed the vision and operational plans relevant for the Wadden Sea Particularly Sensitive Sea Area.

-Approval of the vision and the operational action plan to be annexed preceded by possibly underlining the importance of the maritime activities and safety for the Wadden Sea Region; the operational part of the vision has not yet been developed).
+Appreciate the vision paper and operational plans and emphasize the importance of the maritime activities and safety of the Wadden Sea PSSA.

-Agree to continue the close cooperation etc.).
+Instruct the Wadden Sea Board to use the operational plans as the basis for reviewing and accordingly implement the measures of the operational plan in order to achieve its objectives as in Annex 7.

+Continue the dialogue between the competent shipping authorities and the nature conservation authorities in order to achieve an even higher level of safety and cooperation.

 Welcome and stimulate the further development of the green port concept.